This card is no longer offered. Please click here to find a card that’s right for you.

 |Signup bonus||None||20,000 points @cc_bonus_points_signup@ bonus points if you make at least $1,000 in purchases in the first 90 days of your account opening|

 |Intro purchase APR||0% for 12 months||0% for 12 billing cycles|

 |Foreign transaction fees||None||None|

-Which HSBC Platinum Mastercard should I get?The HSBC Platinum Mastercard shines as a 0% APR card: You’ll get 0% on purchases and balance transfers for first 18 months from account opening.
+Which HSBC Platinum Mastercard should I get?The HSBC Platinum Mastercard shines as a 0% APR card: You’ll get 0% on purchases and balance transfers for 12 months.
 But it’s a poor travel card, with no signup bonus or spending rewards.